ortelius/emporous-go/docs/usage/uor-client-go_push.md

   -h, --help                  help for push
-      --insecure              Allow connections to registries SSL registry without certs --plain-http            Use plain http and not https when contacting registries --sign                  keyless OIDC signing of UOR Collections with Sigstore
+      --insecure              Allow connections to registries SSL registry without certs --plain-http            Use plain http and not https when contacting registries -s, --sign                  keyless OIDC signing of UOR Collections with Sigstore
 ```

 ### Options inherited from parent commands